savetheclocktower/atom-languageclient/README.md

 # ~~Atom~~ Pulsar Language Server Protocol Client (Forked!)

-This repo was moved from [atom/atom-languageclient](https://github.com/atom/atom-languageclient)
+This repo was moved from [atom/atom-languageclient](https://github.com/atom/atom-languageclient).

-Provide integration support for adding Language Server Protocol servers to Pulsar.
+Provide integration support for adding [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) servers to Pulsar.

 ---

 ## I followed a link from a package README.
 What functionality does this provide?

-If a link from some package’s README file has brought you here, it means that package uses `atom-languageclient` as a dependency.
-This library knows how to communicate to language servers (“brains” that know how to analyze code in ways that are useful to code editors) and deliver those smarts to Pulsar in the ways that Pulsar expects.

-In Pulsar, there is often a division between “consumer” packages and “provider” packages.
-For instance, the built-in `autocomplete-plus` package knows how to show users an autocomplete menu, but doesn’t know _what_ to suggest while you type.
-It relies on other packages to act as data sources and feed it suggestion information on the fly.

-The contracts between “provider” packages and “consumer” packages are called _services_.
-The services used by built-in packages (and by popular community packages) are _de facto_ standards. `atom-languageclient` makes it so that one language server “brain” can act as a provider for a large handful of these services at once.
+This isn’t a Pulsar package itself; it’s a library meant to be used by Pulsar packages.
+It knows how to talk to a language server and to hook up its features to Pulsar’s UI.

+For instance:

+* It knows how to supply autocompletion suggestions to Pulsar’s `autocomplete-plus` package
+* It knows how to ask the language server where something is defined (a function, a class, whatever) so it can jump to the declaration of the symbol under the cursor (as implemented by the `symbols-view` package)
+* It knows how to ask a language server to reformat the selected code
+* It knows how to ask a language server for diagnostic messages and report them to the `linter` package

+Many Pulsar features are implemented by packages that know how to do the UI for the feature but rely on a different package to provide the “brains” behind it.
+They define contracts called “services” that other packages can use to supply data to them.

+Language servers are designed to be those brains, and `atom-languageclient` hooks them up to the services that can take advantage of them.

 Capabilities vary; some language servers support lots of tasks, and others support only a few.
 But here are some things that a language server can do, and the parts of Pulsar that this package talks to to make them happen: